The Office of Communications and Marketing

 REALIZE YOUR POSTS ARE PUBLIC

 There is no such thing as a private social media site.
-Search engines can turn up posts years after the publication date.
+Search engines can turn up posts years after the posting date.
 Comments can be forwarded or copied.
 Archival systems save information even if you delete the post.
 In addition, as an employee of a public university, your social media accounts are subject to the North Carolina Public Records Act.
-Be sure that what you post today doesn’t come back to haunt you or the university.
+Be sure that you won’t regret tomorrow what you post today.

 BE TRANSPARENT

-If you participate in or maintain a social media account on behalf of the department or unit, clearly state your role and goals.
+If you participate in or maintain a social media account on behalf of the department or unit, clearly state your role and goals on the account.
 Keep in mind that if you are posting with a university username, other users view what you post as coming from the university.
-Your posts directly reflect on NC State.
+Your posts directly reflect on NC State and the college.
 The line between professional and personal business is sometimes blurred.

 BE RESPONSIBLE

-What you write is ultimately your responsibility – but remember that it reflects on NC State.
+What you write is ultimately your responsibility – but remember that it reflects on NC State and the College of Veterinary Medicine.
 Participation in social media on behalf of NC State is not a right, but an opportunity.
-As a representative of NC State, you have more responsibility than average users about what you post on social media.
+As a representative of NC State and the college, you have more responsibility than average users about what you post on social media.
 Realize that there can be consequences for things that you communicate online.

 BE A VALUED COMMUNITY MEMBER